 Resources and Community

 Maple users are part of a world-wide community of people who do, teach, and learn mathematics.
 Users regularly share ideas, advice, and materials through a variety of community-driven resources, including the Maple Application Center, the Maple T.A.
-Content Center, the MaplePrimes discussion forums, and the Student Help Center Forum.
+Content Center, and MaplePrimes discussion forums.

 Maplesoft contributes to and provides the infrastructure for these community-based resources.
 In addition, Maplesoft provides additional resources for students and teachers: